 Why did you choose to independently publish/distribute your book?

 Sometimes I wish I hadn’t.
 But most of the time I’m grateful that I did.
 It’s a project that I’ve had complete control over from beginning to middle and hopefully to the end.
 I feel like I’m still in the throes of it.
-I reached out to several publishers, however, the rst concern they had was Citizen by Descent was too expensive to print.
+I reached out to several publishers, however, the first concern they had was Citizen by Descent was too expensive to print.
 The second was that it was my debut novel.
 And the third was, ‘would anyone relate to the story of a third culture kid?’
 To be fair, these are all valid concerns.

 But I knew I was never going to compromise on the art and I really wanted the world to see the amazing work that we had produced in those three years, so I took the risk.
 Printing, distribution and marketing; a year on and two out of three of these things are done (almost).

 My anxiety has been through the roof but I’m taking it one step at a time.
 But I’m grateful I haven’t been doing this alone.
 Ritu, my sister, has been my rock through it all.
 I am very lucky that she is a talented illustrator, graphic designer and UX designer who put these essays together in the most beautiful way.
 A special mention for Studio Paperheads, who were my incredible printing partner, coordinating with the printers day and night till we got a version of the book that we loved.
-In the end, all our hard work paid of as Citizen by Descent is available in stores and online in India, U.A.E, the U.K. and Canada.
+In the end, all our hard work paid off as Citizen by Descent is available in stores and online in India, U.A.E, the U.K. and Canada.

 What was the process of collaborating with individuals all around the world?